jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Run RNN classifiers without filtering characters.
     - Transform input data (for both neural and linear forms):
         - Inject random noise (pick line proportional to its length and inject noise proportional to hyper parameter).

+- **1/6:**
+Fixed the similarity threshold to be 0.8, exported the new information to file (similarity_labels_suggestion_revised_31_5_internal_data_filtered.csv).
+I can treat the similarity-based label-suggestion results evaluation as draws from a cetrain band of similarities.
+The lowest lower bound of the band that did not exhibit false positives is 0.8 (should also consider the uncertainty given small smaple).
+Kwargs were migrated to a single file, for ease of management (kwargs_file.py).
+We would like to compare the algorithm's performance with and without using the label suggestions.
+For this, reason, using the addtional suggetions data is now optional.
+Updated RNN training file to accept use_suggestions as a command line argument.
+Ran all SVM optimization, exported results to files and plot the optimal performance for each data-set configuration.
+Todo:
+    - Check whether Marloes responded to my offer to consult regarding the similarity threshold selection method.
+    - Finish analysis and kwargs adaptation on 'test_load_data.ipynb'.
+    - Start re-training RNNs with the new data *and* with the original labeled data.
+    - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
+        For this I need to train the RNN model and checkpoint.